Things to do

-The settlement of Stonehenge is located about 12 kilometres south of Glen Innes and is about 3,500 feet (1,067 m) above sea level and exists mainly as a flat plateau strewn with granite boulders, some over 5 metres high.
+The settlement of Stonehenge is located 12 kilometres south of Glen Innes, is about 3,500 feet (1,067m) above sea level, and exists mainly as a flat plateau strewn with granite boulders, some over 5 metres high.

 The locality was named because of the local granite outcrops that were reminiscent of Stonehenge, England.

-The Main North railway line (now closed) crosses the New England Highway at Stonehenge, which also had a railway station which opened in 1884 and was closed about 1974.
+The Main North railway line (now closed) crosses the New England Highway at Stonehenge, which also had a railway station that opened in 1884 and was closed in 1974.

-Stonehenge has a recreation reserve of about 80 acres (320,000 m2) which includes a sports ground, shelter shed and toilets.
+Stonehenge has a recreation reserve of about 80 acres, which includes a sports ground, shelter shed and toilets.

-The Glen Innes District is renowned for its unique rock formations, one of the most unusual is Balancing Rock, 12 kilometres south of Glen Innes on the New England Highway.
+Glen Innes Highlands is renowned for its unique rock formations.
+One of the most unusual is Balancing Rock, located nearby Stonehenge Recreation Reserve, just 12 kilometres south of Glen Innes on the New England Highway.

-The gigantic boulder of granite rests precariously on a 300 millimetre point amongst other rock formations.
-Balancing Rock is on private property and is about 150 metres from the highway.
-It is not accessible to the public, but can be viewed from the rest area which is marked with a Balancing Rock sign.
+The gigantic boulder of granite rests precariously on a 300-millimetre point amongst other rock formations.
+Balancing Rock is located on private property and is about 150 metres from the highway.
+It is not accessible to the public, however, can be viewed from the signed rest area.

 In 1886 the station was purchased by a Queensland grazier, George Morris Simpson, who built the Stonehenge homestead the following year.